Machines & Automation

 The rise of battery operated strapping tools has simplified the application of strapping with the material tensioned and sealed within the tool.
 Modern batteries mean up to 400 plus cycles per charge and these light weight ergonomic devices are very popular.

-Automated processes are found in manufacturing and processing facilities such as timber mills, steel and aluminium smelters where cargo are not or do not fit onto a pallet.
+Automated processes are found in manufacturing and processing facilities such as timber mills, steel and aluminium smelters where cargo is not or do not fit onto a pallet.
 Growing in popularity is the rise of logistics and distribution where the application of strapping adds to the stability and also security of the cargo.

 Just submit your contact details and we’ll be in touch shortly with more information